christopherphan/brightspace-scripts/README.md

 * ``webwork_classlist_creator.py``: Takes a CSV file produced by the Brightspace grade export feature, and produces a WeBWorK ``.lst`` file.

+* ``webassign_grades_to_brightspace.py``: Takes a CSV file produced by the WebAssign grade export feature, and produces a CSV file suitable for importing into the Brightspace grade book.

 * ``webwork_grades_to_brightspace.py``: Takes a CSV file produced by the WeBWorK grade export feature, and produces a CSV file suitable for importing into the Brightspace grade book.

 ## Important license/warranty notice